kavia-common/recipe-explorer-38066-38098/README.CI.md

   REACT_APP_PORT=3000 npm --prefix recipe_frontend run start:lowmem

 Notes:
+- Assets are auto-copied into CRA public/assets during build via prebuild script.
+Reference them as /assets/... in the app.
 - Webpack dev server deprecation warnings are safe.
 - Browserslist is updated on postinstall; warnings can be ignored in CI.